oznogon/gattaibushido-public/rules/03_basic_play.md

 The game's time and Crisis mechanics will occasionally call for a **+Tarry** action, most commonly when the Pilots make use of certain Location boons, but also occasionally when they waste time arguing and Coach feels necessary to mechanically nudge them into action.

 Tarry is a quick and simple Coach-specific card action.
 When triggered, Coach takes a number of cards from the top of his Deck equal to the current Crisis tier, and sends them directly to the Trash.
 This risks bringing the Deck ever closer to the revelation of another Omen (and potential escalation of Crisis!).

-### +Wave

-**Valid Targets:** Threats

-The **+Wave** trigger allows Coach to activate any one Wave action on his scenario Threats.
-This can and likely will trigger other microevents.
-See p.
-SQUARP for full details on Waves and Storms.

 ## Damaging Microevents